 A motion was made by Hamill and seconded by Barahona to approve the agenda adding 3f to the consent: change order #2 for the Spartan fire pumper truck.
 Roll call was taken.
 Ayes, all.
 Motion carried.

 Public comments: Marv Van Riesen asked Kooiker to update the franchise information on the City’s website to include items like trial by jury and imminent domain.
 Kooiker stated that both franchise ordinances, in their entirety, are on the website.
-Terry Braaksma stated he has been working with Kooiker and looking at the city’s finances and is very disappointed.
-He feels that we aren’t getting anything by entering into a franchise agreement with MidAmerican Energy.
-He also feels that MidAmerican Energy doesn’t have commitment to Sheldon.
+Terry Braaksma stated he has been working with Kooiker and looking at the city’s finances.
+He said that MidAmerican Energy doesn’t have commitment to Sheldon and we aren’t getting anything by entering into a franchise agreement.
 Braaksma then added that as far as the Pavilion, it does not break even but does indeed lose money.
 If you factor in the debt payment expense and take out the donation revenue, it is in the red significantly.
 He continued that Sheldon has a spending problem.
 Harvey Bauman asked what advantage do we get from the franchise agreement if we vote yes?
+Hamill responded that the right of way and relocations of utilities was important for the City and that the voters would soon have an opportunity to weigh in.

 A motion was made by Broesder and seconded by Eggers to approve the consent agenda with the following items: